InfuseAI/primehub-site/website/versioned_docs/version-0.0.1/concepts/designs/crd-schema.md

 Regarding usages of`Priority`, `Type` and `Format` of columns, please see [[More details]](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#additional-printer-columns)

 ## Categories
-This feature is beta and availabe from v1.10.
+This feature is beta and available from v1.10.
 We can categorize CRs into `all` or customized categories by `categories:` e.g.:
 ```
 apiVersion: apiextensions.k8s.io/v1beta1